KabukiStarship/Script2/docs/script_protocol_specification_rfc.md

 SCRIPT SDNP Specification RFC
 =============================

-# 3 SCRIPT SDNP Specification
+# 3 SCRIPT Protocol Specification

 The Serial Chinese Room, Interprocess, and Telemetry (SCRIPT) Software-defined Networking Protocol (SDNP) consists of the Automaton Standard Code for Information Interchange Data Types defined in the ASCII Data Types Specification, and the Chinese Room Abstract Stack Machine (Crabs), and Crabs Calling Convention.